caleb/broccoli-fast-browserify/README.md

 Entrypoints is an array of globs, so you have a lot of power over what gets built.

-## More Customizability, Generating Multiple Bundles with One Configuration Entry
+## More Customizability: Generating Multiple Bundles with One Configuration Entry

 If you would like to generate multiple bundles based on some criteria, like the default behavior (i.e. generating one bundle per `*.browserify` input file),